buildstar-online/cloud-init-generator/README.md

 # Cloud-Init Generator (cigen)

-This script will quickly modify a cloud-init user-data template that can be used to provision local or cloud-based VMs and Metal.
-Today, Cloud-Init officially supports 8 OSs - Ubuntu, Arch Linux, CentOS, Red Hat, FreeBSD, Fedora, Gentoo Linux, and openSUSE.
+`cigen.sh` will fill in a Cloud-Init `user-data` template that can be used to provision local or cloud-based VMs and Metal.

+Cloud-Init officially supports 8 OSs - Ubuntu, Arch Linux, CentOS, Red Hat, FreeBSD, Fedora, Gentoo Linux, and openSUSE.
 These examples have been developed and tested for use with Ubuntu.

 Use on bare-metal:
 - [PXEless](https://github.com/cloudymax/pxeless)